-For all new persons in a household in Panel 22 Round 3, and for Panel 23 Round 1 persons, the survey questions transition to be at the person level, not at the family level.
-RE1170_07 asks whether each person speaks a language other than English at home, and is recorded in the variable OTHLGSPK.
+For all new persons in a household in Panel 23 Round 3, and for Panel 24 Round 1 persons, RE1170_07 asks whether each person speaks a language other than English at home, and is recorded in the variable OTHLGSPK.
 RE1170_07 is asked in the first round only, or in the first round an individual is in the survey if they enter in a later round.
-It is only asked for persons whose age is >= 5 who are not deceased or institutionalized.
+It is only asked for persons whose age is \geq 5 who are not deceased or institutionalized.
 Any minors less than 5 years old were assigned a value of 5 "Under 5 years old, inapplicable" for OTHLGSPK.

-If the response to OTHLGSPK = 1 "YES," then questions related to the non-English language spoken at home (RE1170_08) and how well the person speaks English (RE1170_09) are asked.
+If the response to OTHLGSPK = 1 "YES," then questions related to the non-English language spoken at home ($RE1170_08$) and how well the person speaks English ($RE1170_09$) are asked.